 If planting between November and March cut back all branches by half after planting.

 This should be done between November & March but should not start until 2 years after planting.
 Remove any branches that may be diseased or weak.
 As the plant matures i.e. 3-4 years old cut back the new growth produced by the leaders by half.
 Cut back the side shoots growing from the leaders to approx. 2in.

 If the plants are not protected by a fruit cage, then it will be necessary to cover them during winter to avoid birds damaging the buds.
 Occasionally due to frost, some plants may have lifted during the winter.
 Check for this, and carefully tread down any that may have done so.
 Regular weeding is important.
 Hand weeding is recommended, however, if using a hoe, ensure you don’t go too deep to avoid damaging the root systems which can lead to suckers being produced.

 Watering is vital during spells of dry weather.
 It may be necessary to cover the plants at night during the flowering period (March/April) when frosts are forecast.
 Water in a general purpose fertiliser i.e. Growmore, in March.
 Once this is done, apply a mulch such as well-rotted manure or compost.
 This will help keep the soil cool & moist as well as keep down the weeds.

 Bear in mind that it is a good idea to cover the bushes when the fruit is beginning to ripe to keep birds at bay.
-If Mildew occurs, spray with an appropriate fungicide.
+While they generally have a strong mildew resistance, if mildew occurs, spray with an appropriate fungicide.